verto859/oop-2026-duena-oli_ver/design-patterns/structural/composite/README.md

 A structural design pattern that allows us to compose objects into tree structures to represent part-whole hierarchies then work on individual objects uniformly.

+## Real-World Analogy

+In a company, we have:
+- Employees (leaf objects)
+- Managers (composite objects) - *which they can have employees or even other managers reporting to them*

+## Basic Structure

 ```mermaid
 classDiagram
     class Component {